 Dairy: The Food and Drug Administration (FDA) oversees labels on dairy products, and has no regulatory definition of “grass fed” and no guidelines for producers making a “grass fed” claim.
 The FDA requires that labels on dairy be truthful and not misleading.
 Currently, the FDA has no position on whether the claim would be truthful and not misleading if dairy cows were allowed to graze on pasture and also fed grain in the diet.
 No verification is required for dairy producers making a “grass fed” labeling claim.

 Why it matters

 Nutritional benefits.
 Studies suggest that there are important health benefits from consuming 100% grass fed meat and dairy compared with grain fed meat and dairy.
-Studies have found that, compared to grain fed alternatives, grass fed meat contains lower levels of overall fat and higher levels of vitamins and antioxidants; grass fed meat and dairy have also been found to have higher levels of fatty acids, which appear to provide health benefits.
+Studies have found that, compared to grain fed alternatives, grass fed meat contains lower levels of overall fat and higher levels of vitamins and antioxidants; grass fed meat and dairy have also been found to have higher levels of omega-3 fatty acids, which appear to provide health benefits.

 Animal health benefits.
 Ruminants on a grass-based diet without grain are less likely to suffer from gastrointestinal disorders such as acidosis.
 With acute acidosis, the acidity level and glucose levels in the animal’s intestines increase markedly due to grain consumption, leading to damage to the intestinal wall or other health conditions.